tsquall121/drought_reproduce/README.md

-# drought_reproduce
+# README
 Reproduce the drought analysis done by Schloss.
+Studying the state of the drought around the world.